Top 10 Disney Songs of the 2010s

 6 For the First Time in Forever - Frozen

-This entry is counting both the original rendition of this song and its reprise duet later on in the movie.
-While Kristen Bell does not nearly have as much singing experience as her fellow Frozen cast members, she still manages to bring so much personality and charm to her vocal performance and she sounds wonderful to listen to every time she sings.
-The original song and its reprise orchestrate the characters of Anna and Elsa perfectly.
+This entry includes both the original rendition of this song and its reprise duet later in the movie.
+While Kristen Bell does not have as much singing experience as her fellow Frozen cast members, she still brings so much personality and charm to her vocal performance.
+She sounds wonderful every time she sings.
+The original song and its reprise perfectly orchestrate the characters of Anna and Elsa.
 Anna's joyful, quirky singing and Elsa's nervous, subdued vocals play off each other very well.
-The optimistic, booming nature of the original version and the pleading, emotionally complex sound of the reprise come together to create an overall great sounding tune.
+The optimistic, booming nature of the original version and the pleading, emotionally complex sound of the reprise come together to create an overall great tune.

 7 Do You Wanna Build a Snowman? - Frozen

-"Do You Wanna Build a Snowman? " is a very interesting musical number in the fact that it is sung by the same character at three different ages.
-Roughly ten years pass by from the time the song begins to the time it ends.
-It's a very unique way of showing the passage of time and how the lyrics relate to the current situation.
-I'll admit that the song is very simple in terms of its sound, but that is exactly what makes it so strong.
-The piano adds a very innocent and longing tone to the song and you can feel the emotion flowing through each of the three singers.
-Kristen Bell did a cover of this song with Dave Grohl on a talk show and proceeded to mash it up with "Enter Sandman" by Metallica.
-My favorite actress and my favorite musician singing one of my favorite Disney songs, and then covering one of my favorite songs from one of my favorite bands.
-That's almost too much for me to handle.
+"Do You Wanna Build a Snowman?" is an interesting musical number because it's sung by the same character at three different ages.
+Roughly ten years pass from the start of the song to its end.
+It's a unique way of showing the passage of time and how the lyrics relate to the current situation.
+I'll admit that the song is simple in terms of sound, but that's exactly what makes it so strong.
+The piano adds an innocent and longing tone, and you can feel the emotion through each of the three singers.
+Kristen Bell did a cover of this song with Dave Grohl on a talk show and mashed it up with "Enter Sandman" by Metallica.
+My favorite actress and musician singing one of my favorite Disney songs, and then covering one of my favorite songs from one of my favorite bands - that's almost too much for me to handle.

 8 You're Welcome - Moana

 IF YA SMELL WHAT THE ROCK IS COOKIN'!
-Had to do that.
-I apologize.
-I wonder twenty years ago when Dwyane Johnson was a WWE superstar, if he ever imagined that he would be voicing a character and singing a Disney musical.
-"You're Welcome" is everything awesome about Maui encapsulated into a single musical number.
-He sings about all of his incredible abilities and the numerous deeds he has done for the humans of the world.
+Had to do that, I apologize.
+I wonder if Dwayne Johnson ever imagined, twenty years ago when he was a WWE superstar, that he would be voicing a character and singing in a Disney musical.
+"You're Welcome" encapsulates everything awesome about Maui into a single musical number.
+He sings about all his incredible abilities and the numerous deeds he's done for humanity.
 The rap verse in this song is actually unexpectedly great too.
 I guess that's what happens when you get Lin-Manuel Miranda to write the songs for your movie.
-It was the first and only time rapping has been incorporated into a Disney song.
-And it somehow didn't come off as forced or pandering.
+It was the first and only time rapping has been incorporated into a Disney song, and it didn't come off as forced or pandering.

 9 Love is an Open Door - Frozen

 Out of all the songs on the Frozen soundtrack, "Love is an Open Door" sounds the most like a song you would hear on the radio.
-A simple beat drives the melody of the tune and it borrows a lot of elements from modern pop rock.
-However, the execution of it is very good in my opinion.
-The Lopezes have a knack for writing irresistible catchy tunes and this song is no exception.
-The combination of the male and female vocals make the song sonically pleasing, the melody featured in the verses sticks in your head, and the chorus sounds so large and explosive.
+A simple beat drives the melody, and it borrows elements from modern pop rock.
+However, the execution is very good, in my opinion.
+The Lopezes have a knack for writing irresistibly catchy tunes, and this song is no exception.
+The combination of male and female vocals makes the song sonically pleasing, the melody in the verses sticks in your head, and the chorus sounds large and explosive.
 The lyrics are pretty clever too.
-Hans' true motives are foreshadowed with the line "I've been searching my whole life to find my own place."
-This song is also technically a villain song that the audience or the protagonist don't know is a villain song yet.
+Hans' true motives are foreshadowed with the line, "I've been searching my whole life to find my own place."
+This song is technically a villain song, but neither the audience nor the protagonist realizes it yet.

 10 Mother Knows Best - Tangled

-"Mother Knows Best" is one of the more interesting villain songs in terms of its context in the movie it's featured in.
-We, as the audience, know that Gothel is the villain of the movie and is manipulating Rapunzel to stay in her tower so she can continue to live.
-But Rapunzel has no clue about this and just sees the song as her mother being too overprotective of her.
-It's interesting in the fact that it can be viewed in both these ways.
+"Mother Knows Best" is one of the more interesting villain songs in terms of its context in the movie.
+We, as the audience, know that Gothel is the villain and is manipulating Rapunzel to stay in her tower so she can continue to live.
+But Rapunzel has no clue about this and just sees the song as her mother being overly protective.
+It's interesting in that it can be viewed in both these ways.
 It's a great form of dramatic irony.
 The song itself has a nice melody and solid lyrics.

 The Contenders